gzd2032/dsn_api/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension used to handle cross origin requests from a frontend server.

 ## Database Setup
-The dsn.psql file contains a backup of a postgres database with all the dsn prefixes and location.
+The dsn.psql file contains a backup of a postgres database with all the dsn prefixes and locations.
 With Postgres running, create a database name dsn, then restore the database using the dsn.psql file.
 From the backend folder in terminal run:
 ```bash
 createdb dsn
 psql dsn < dsn.psql